ABOUT THIS BLOG

 ABOUT THE AUTHOR

 I sought and obtained a degree in Political Science because public policy was (and remains) my primary passion.
 I was a deeply committed leftist in high school and was further indoctrinated to leftist ideals in college and law school.
 Obtaining a law degree instead of some other degree to make a living was an effort to learn the mechanics of law and how the law might be used to improve the lives of the poor and middle-income people.

 While experiencing the realities of life and practicing law in a corporate setting for a few years after school, the beliefs systems into which I had been indoctrinated were being constantly mugged by how things really worked and what the public policy issues really were (as opposed to what I had been taught).
-That is when I really started digging deep into the issues.
-Through it all, and now, my primary passion is to improve the lives of poor and middle-income people remains.
-The goal of this blog is not to save poor and middle-income people, doing for others what they can do for themselves and those around them, thereby gaining both earned dignity, self-sufficiency, and the satisfaction of helping others.
-The goal of this blog is to disclose the many ideas and policies that impede poor and middle-income people from improving their lives themselves so that our society rids itself of those ideas and policies.
+That is when I really started digging deeper into the issues, economics, and history.
+Through it all, and now, my primary passion to improve the lives of poor and middle-income people has been a constant.
+The goal my blog is not to save poor and middle-income people.
+They can be saved only by doing what they can do for themselves and those around them, thereby gaining both earned dignity, self-sufficiency, and the satisfaction of helping others.
+The goal of this blog is to disclose the many ideas and policies that impede poor and middle-income people from improving their lives themselves so that society can rid itself of those ideas and policies.

 HOW TO GET THE MOST FROM THIS BLOG